TritonSolarCar/TritonSolarCar/Practice/README.md

-Practice folder
-Anything added here won't be used
+Practice folder-anything added here won't be used